 Getting a US visa as a Canadian Permanent Resident is not that difficult but you will have to submit an application and pay for it.
 You will also be required to attend an interview.

-In most cases, you will be granted a 10-year visa but a lot of things are so and so these days since Trump became president.
+In most cases, you will be granted a 10-year visa but a lot of things are so and so these days since the pandemic began.